Pakenham line: 21st century

-Pakenham East line extension

-Announced in 2021, the Pakenham line will be extended one stop east to Pakenham East.
-The extension will involve the removal of the Main Street and Racecourse Road level crossings, the elevation of Pakenham station, the construction of a new station at Pakenham East, and other associated safety and landscape works.
-These works will be undertaken as part of the Level Crossing Removal Project and will be completed by 2024.
+Announced in 2021, the Pakenham line was extended one stop east to East Pakenham.
+The extension involved the removal of the Main Street and Racecourse Road level crossings, the elevation of Pakenham station, the construction of a new station at East Pakenham and other associated safety and landscape works.
+These works were undertaken as part of the Level Crossing Removal Project.
+The rebuilt Pakenham and East Pakenham opened on 3 June 2024.